 Well the threat of hacking means that cold wallets are inevitably more secure.
 Unless of course you forget your private key or like James Howells consign the key to landfill.

-So for most people arguably the best solution is a mixture of the two.
-Hot wallets are more convenient if you want to use the Bitcoin, so it makes sense to keep the Bitcoin that you want to spend or invest there.
-If you are using an exchange such as Currency.com then that’s fine to use our services to store some of your Bitcoin.
-Yet if you have a lot of Bitcoin, or if you have Bitcoin that you are keeping because you think that in the long run the price will rise, then keep that in a cold wallet
+For most people arguably the best solution is a mixture of the two.
+Hot wallets are more convenient if you want to use bitcoin, so it makes sense to keep the bitcoin that you want to spend or invest there.
+If you are using an exchange such as Currency.com then it’s fine to use our services to store some of your bitcoin.
+Yet if you have a lot of bitcoin, or if you have bitcoin that you are keeping because you think that in the long run the price will rise, then keep that in a cold wallet.

 What different types of crypto wallets are available?